SajidSojib/Vehicle-Rental-DB-Design-Queries/README.md

 | 3          | Yamaha R15 | bike | 2023  | GHI-789            | 30.00        | available |
 | 4          | Ford F-150 | truck| 2020  | JKL-012            | 100.00       | maintenance |

-### 📌 Purpose

-This query finds vehicles that do **not appear** in the bookings table, meaning they have never been booked.

 ### 🧠 Explanation

 * The outer query selects all vehicles from the `vehicles` table.